 The key difference between Bank Rate vs Repo Rate are as follows –

-- Charged on: The bank rate is the rate of interest charged by the apex bank by the commercial banks for lending the loan whereas Repo Rate is the interest rate charged on the repurchase of securities sold by the commercial banks.
+- Charged on: The bank rate is the rate of interest charged by the apex bank by the commercial banks for lending the loan whereas the Repo Rate is the interest rate charged on the repurchase of securities sold by the commercial banks.

 - Type of Needs Served: Bank rates are used when the funds are required for long-term purposes whereas repo rates are used when the funds are required for short-term needs.

-- Repurchase Agreement: In Repo Rate, the sale of securities to the central bank is as per a repurchase agreement, i.e. an agreement to buy back the securities at a predetermined rate and date in the future whereas in a bank rate, there is no repurchase agreement; only the money is lent to banks and financial intermediaries at a fixed rate.
+- Repurchase Agreement: In Repo Rate, the sale of securities to the central bank is as per a repurchase agreement, i.e. an agreement to buy back the securities at a predetermined rate and date in the future whereas in a bank rate, there is no repurchasing agreement; only the money is lent to banks and financial intermediaries at a fixed rate.

 - Collateral: No securities are required to be provided to the apex bank as collaterals when funds are raised through exercising bank rates.
 However, in repo rate loan is granted to the banks only after collaterals are provided.